 About God becoming a human being, Philip Yancey writes, "I learned about incarnation when I kept a salt-water aquarium.
 Management of a marine aquarium, I discovered, is no easy task.
 I had to run a portable chemical laboratory to monitor the nitrate levels and the ammonia content.
 I pumped in vitamins and antibiotics and sulfa drugs and enough enzymes to make a rock grow.
 I filtered the water through glass fibers and charcoal, and exposed it to ultraviolet light.
 You would think, in view of all the energy expended on their behalf, that my fish would at least be grateful.
 Not so.
 Every time my shadow loomed above the tank they dove for cover into the nearest shell.
 They showed me one 'emotion' only: fear.
-Although I opened the lid and dropped in food on a regular schedule, three times a day, they they responded to each visit as a sure sign of my cont. pg.
-2
+Although I opened the lid and dropped in food on a regular schedule, three times a day, they responded to each visit as a sure sign of my designs to torture them.
+I could not convince them of my true concern.